hoko/hoko-docs/_posts/2015-04-08-benefits_coupons-android.md

 ## Step 2: Prepare your app to handle the coupon

 The following snippet depicts how our SDK delegates the coupon to your app, so you can then do whatever you think it's best.
-In this simple example, we are just going to display a success popup.
+In this simple example, we are just going to display a popup with a success message.

 {% highlight java %}
-// First you need to use the @DeeplinkRoute annotation in your Activities that
-// will tell the SDK which Activity should be started when a deep link,
-// that matches the route given in the parameters, is opened.
-// In this case, we will use "product/:product_id".
 @DeeplinkRoute("product/:product_id")
 public class MyProductActivity extends Activity {
-    // This variable will automatically receive the deep link's
-    // metadata when a smart link is opened.
+    // Inject the smart link metadata into this variable
     @DeeplinkMetadata
     public JSONObject metadata;